zdharma-continuum/zinit/docs/INTRODUCTION.md

 Enabled cmake completion belonging to zsh-users/zsh-completions
 ```

 That’s all on completions.
-There’s one more command, `zplugin csearch`, that
+There’s one more command, `zinit csearch`, that
 will **search** all plugin directories for available completions, and show if
 they are installed: